Civil Rights Mission

 January 11 - 14, 2020

 Join us for three days as we experience the historic struggle that helped shape our nation.
-Walk together in American history with the Philadelphia Civil Rights Mission to Atlanta, Georgia and Montgomery and Selma, Alabama.
-Co-sponsored by the JCRC, ADL, and AJC.
+Walk together in American history with the Philadelphia Civil Rights Mission to Atlanta, Georgia and Montgomery, Selma, and Birmingham, Alabama.
+Co-sponsored by the JCRC, ADL, AJC, and Kaiserman JCC.

 - Experience Sunday service at the historic Ebenezer Baptist Church

 - Hear the story of Leo Frank, who was falsely convicted of murder and lynched in 1915

 - Meet and walk with a participant in the infamous 1965 “Bloody Sunday” voting rights march across the Edmund Pettus Bridge

 - Dine with with local Birmingham Federation, Jewish Community Relations Council, Anti-Defamation League and American Jewish Committee representatives